BIGJRA/BIGJRA.github.io/rejuv.md

 Otherwise, though you should be able to set something up against Banette or Muk and sweep if you need to.

-Up ahead, we’re going through a maze.
+Up ahead, we're going through a maze.
 The order of doors we must go through to complete it is as follows: LUURULDD.
-If you complete the maze in time, you’ll be granted (Melia +5) Relationship Points.
+If you complete the maze in time, you'll be granted (Melia +5) Relationship Points.

 Next is a battle against Melia.